-The CDI website is currently unavailable.
 Please access documents related to the CDI at the WUSTL Box link below.
-The CDI Grants Portal is still available, and below is a link for direct access.
+The CDI Grants Portal link is below for direct access.

 Link to WUSTL Box: